Radio City Music Hall: Late 20th century

 Radio City finally recorded a net gain of $2.5 million in 1985, its first profit in three decades.
 This was partly attributed to the addition of music concerts, which appealed toward younger viewers.
 Radio City also started hosting televised events including the Grammy Awards, the Tony Awards, the Daytime Emmy Awards, the MTV Video Music Awards, and the NFL draft.
-(Note: The Grammys, which alternated between New York City and Hollywood, were moved to Hollywood in 2004, as have the Daytime Emmys, off and on, since 2006.)
+(Note: The Grammys, which alternated between New York City and Hollywood, were moved to Hollywood in 2004, as have been the Daytime Emmys, off and on, since 2006.)
 A new golden curtain was installed at the main stage in January 1987.
 The curtain was the third one to be installed since Radio City's opening in 1932; it had last been replaced in 1965.
 Because of Radio City's historic status, the curtain had to be the same style, texture, and color as the previous curtains.

 In 1997, Radio City was leased to the Madison Square Garden Company (then known as Cablevision), providing funding to keep the Rockettes and the Christmas Spectacular at Radio City.
 In exchange, Cablevision would be able to renovate and manage the theater.
 Radio City was closed on February 16, 1999, for a comprehensive renovation.
 During the closure, many components were cleaned, modernized, or replaced, including the curtains, seats, carpets, doorknobs, and light fixtures.
 Workers installed a gold-silk curtain measuring 112 ft wide, as well as 5,901 seats upholstered in salmon-colored fabric.
 The ceiling was also restored by John Canning.
 The renovation was originally projected to cost $25 million, but the cost increased to $70 million due to various additional tasks that surfaced during the extensive refurbishment.
 Radio City received a $2.5 million tax break from the Empire State Development Corporation, which was meant to accommodate the expenditure of up to $66 million in renovation costs.
 The theater reopened with a gala concert on October 4, 1999.